SusCom-Lab/DSAA6000T/week1/README.md

 exposes only physical GPU 2, which the notebook addresses as `cuda:0`.
 Use `0,2` to expose two GPUs; `PROFILE_DEVICE=cuda:0` then selects the first GPU in that visible list.

-The notebook loads `.env` before importing PyTorch.
-Restart the notebook kernel after changing the visible GPU selection.
-If `.env` is absent or `LLAMA_MODEL_PATH` is empty, the notebook asks for the model directory interactively.
-The checkpoint must be Hugging Face-compatible; the notebook uses `local_files_only=True` and does not download weights.
+The notebook requires `.env` and loads it before importing PyTorch.
+Restart the notebook kernel after changing the visible GPU selection. `LLAMA_MODEL_PATH` must identify a Hugging Face-compatible checkpoint; the notebook uses `local_files_only=True` and does not download weights.

 ## Outputs